This is an archived issue of our Almanac.com Companion email newsletter.

 Christmas Facts and Trivia

 Where did the phrase “Jiminy Christmas” come from?
 What about “Godspeed”?
 Why do some people write “Xmas”?
 The answers may surprise you!
-Enjoy Christmas facts and trivia to share at the holiday table.
+Enjoy Christmas facts and trivia about the festive season.